 Bixby Bridge

-Sitting over 280 feet high above a steep canyon and ribboning along the coast, is one of the most photographed bridges in California — Bixby Bridge.
-Stop by one of the designated turnouts for stunning vistas of the Big Sur coast.
+Perched 280 ft. high above a steep canyon and ribboning along the coast, is one of the most photographed bridges in California—Bixby Bridge.
+There are numerous turnouts along the highway that offer views of the bridge.